MSc in Advanced Computer Science

 - Software Engineering

-However, if you have a first degree in one of the following subjects, you should not apply for the MSc in Advanced Computer Science:
+If you have a first degree in one of the following subjects, you should apply for the MSc Computer Science programme instead:

 - Business Information Systems